ClawCloudClawCloud.sh

 3. Open Actions.

-4. Click Destroy Server and confirm.
+4. Click Destroy Server.

 ClawCloud dashboard action menu showing the Destroy Server option for an OpenClaw instance